prof. dr. F.A. (Frank) Hindriks

 Frank Hindriks is a philosopher with a background in economics.
 He is currently head of the department of Ethics, Social and Political Philosophy a the the Faculty of Philosophy.
 Prior to that he functioned as the director of the Center of Philosophy, Politics and Economics (PPE).
 He has received several grants including a VENI grant from the Netherlands Organization for Scientific Research (NWO).

 His research concerns social ontology and collective ethics.
 Hindriks is developing a theory of society in which social groups and institutions play a central role.
-Against this background, he addresses issues such as collective responsibility, group rights, corporate responsibility and rights.
-More applied topics include money, gender and climate change.
-Furthermore, he attends to both the bright and the dark side of institutions, including the ways in which they enable some but constrain others.
+It attends to both the bright and the dark side of institutions, including the ways in which they enable some but constrain others.
+He uses this theory to address issues such as identity politics, collective responsibility, corporate responsibility and rights.
+And he applies it to topics such as money, gender and climate change.
 He also has a keen interest in intentional action, moral responsibilty and moral rationalizations.

 Hindriks is a member of the Royal Holland Society of Sciences and Humanities.
 Furthermore, he is a founding member of the International Social Ontology Society (ISOS) and one of the founding editors of the Journal of Social Ontology (JSO), which he co-edited until 2021.
 He collaborates with psychologists and sociologists within the Gravity Program Sustainable Cooperation.